Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Conclusion and Discussion

-In this work, we propose a weakly supervised method to learn affordance cues from exocentric images of hand-object interactions.
-These cues are used to supervise the corresponding features in Ego images containing only objects.
-This enables the localization of functional grasping areas and coarse grasp gestures during the testing phase.
-Additionally, we design a model-based post-processing module that refines the localized regions and coarse grasp gestures to determine the wrist-end grasp points and adjust the grasp from coarse to fine, ultimately satisfying functional grasping conditions.
-We created a small-scale dataset of hand-object interactions relevant to functional grasping to train our method.
-Extensive real-world experiments demonstrate that our approach significantly outperforms state-of-the-art methods, achieving more focused and precise localization, providing dexterous coarse gestures for different tasks, and successfully performing functional grasps based on these foundations.
+In this work, we propose a weakly supervised method to learn affordance cues from exocentric images of hand-object interactions, which are used to supervise corresponding features in Ego images containing only objects.
+This enables the localization of functional grasping areas and coarse grasp gestures.
+Additionally, a model-based post-processing module refines these localizations and gestures to determine wrist-end grasp points and adjust grasps from coarse to fine, ensuring functional grasping conditions are met.